Wednesday, April 20, 2016. Day 8. Paris

 After some jump shots, photos with a clown, and more trying-to-look-amazing pictures, we boarded the tour bus once more again for our next stop.

-Anyway, by 2:30 p.m., we had arrived at Versailles and entered.
+Anyway, by 2:30 p.m., we had arrived at the Palace of Versailles and entered.
 Versailles was a huge court and mansion for the king, Louis XII, back in the day.

 We borrowed some audio-guides and walked through each room of the house to listen and learn about this ancient past.
 It was quite the building and astonishing to believe it was all man-made 400 years ago through sheer teamwork, willpower, and desire.

 After the photos inside and outside of the Versailles garden, we went to have a relatively early dinner at 5:30 p.m.